capdevon/jme-navmesh-ai/README.md

 Write me your suggestions or report any bugs.

 ### Recently added features:
 - NavMeshAgent that allows you to move the character in the Scene using the NavMesh.
-The com.jme3.recast4j.ai package is very easy to use and is designed taking inspiration from Unity modules.
-- NavMeshQueryFilter - This struct is used with the NavMesh query methods overloaded with the query filter argument.
-- NavMeshPath - A path as calculated by the navigation system.
+- NavMeshQueryFilter - Specifies which areas to consider when searching the NavMesh.
 - NavMeshTools - Use the NavMesh class to perform spatial queries such as pathfinding and walkability tests.
 - NavMeshBuildMarkup allows you to control how certain objects are treated during the NavMesh build process, specifically when collecting sources for building.
-- NavMeshBuildSource
-- IORecast to export **NavMesh**, **PolyMesh** and **PolyMeshDetail** in .obj format
+- IORecast to export **NavMesh** in .obj format.
+- Graphic editor to modify the NavMesh generation parameters at Runtime.

 # Requirements
 The individual projects and their respective requirements used in this demo can be found by following these links.